sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 </figure>

 **(Task 2) Understanding more context about art pieces:**
-Scrolling down the Artwork Page is a two-tab menu option between “Description,” a brief analysis/explanation of the work and “Artist,” an artist’s statement on the piece.
+Scrolling down the Artwork Page reveals a two-tab menu option with “Description” (a brief analysis/explanation of the work) and “Artist” (an artist’s statement on the piece).

-**(Task 3) Breaking down formal art interpretations into understandable terms:**
+**(Task 7) Breaking down formal art interpretations into understandable terms:**
 The description includes links to basic terms, such as “Surrealism,” which links to a nested page with a definition of the term in easy-to-understand language.

 **(Task 4) Artist communicating to people interested in her work:**